-- 30% for companies (35% for foreign companies) and 30% for life assurance businesses - 30% for ecclesiastical, charitable or educational institutions of a public character or trusts - 30% for the mobile telecommunication industry - sliding rates from 0% up to 30% (based on annual income)

-for individuals and partnerships
+30% for companies (35% for foreign companies), 30% for life assurance businesses and 21% for Pension Funds (Investment Income)

+- 30% for ecclesiastical, charitable or educational institutions of a public character or trusts - 30% for the mobile telecommunication industry - Sliding rates from 0% up to 30% (based on annual income) for individuals and partnerships - 30% for approved companies operating in an export processing zone - 0% for a period less than not exceeding 10 years for companies in priority industries or 5% for companies not incorporated in Malawi in each case.

-- 30% for approved companies operating in an export processing zone - 0% for 10 years or 15% for companies operating in priority industries - Almost all taxpayers operating businesses are required to pay estimated advance tax on a quarterly basis.
-Operating losses can be carried forward indefinitely for agricultural and mining industries and for six years for manufacturing and trading industries. - There are other taxes including, among others: - value added tax (VAT) on annual turnover in excess of 10 million Malawi Kwacha (the standard rate is 16.5%) - a turnover tax of 2% has been introduced for tax payers whose turnover is between 2 to 6 million Malawi Kwacha - duty is charged on the import of goods - surtax is charged on imports, services and locally manufactured goods - capital gains tax any gain from the sale or voluntary disposition of a capital asset must be included in assessable income.
-Rollover relief is allowed on capital gains realised from the disposal of business assets if the business acquires qualifying replacement assets within 18 months - taxes on land and buildings (based on their valuation) is payable to local authorities - mineral rights duty is payable for an exclusive prospecting licence - stamp duty is payable at the rate of 1.5% on the transfer of land and buildings, leases and securities not capable of trading on the capital market.
+Almost all taxpayers operating businesses are required to pay estimated advance tax on a quarterly basis.
+Operating losses can be carried forward indefinitely for agricultural and mining industries and for six years for manufacturing and trading industries.

+There are other taxes including, among others:

+- Value added tax (VAT) on annual turnover in excess of 10 million Malawi Kwacha (the standard rate is 16.5%) - A turnover tax of 2% for tax payers whose turnover is between 2 to 6 million Malawi Kwacha - Duty is charged on the import of goods - Surtax is charged on imports, services and locally manufactured goods - Capital gains tax any gain from the sale or voluntary disposition of a capital asset must be included in assessable income.
+Rollover relief is allowed on capital gains realised from the disposal of business assets if the business acquires qualifying replacement assets within 18 months - Taxes on land and buildings (based on their valuation) is payable to local authorities - Mineral rights duty is payable for an exclusive prospecting licence - Stamp duty is payable at the rate of 1.5% on the transfer of land and buildings, leases and securities not capable of trading on the capital market.
 Stamp duty on debentures and legal mortgages is 0.60% of the value of the security.
-Transfers of shares are exempt from stamp duty - fringe benefits tax on 'perks' is payable by the employer at 30% - a training fund tax at 1% of the basic payroll of employees.
+Transfers of shares are exempt from stamp duty - Fringe benefits tax on 'perks' is payable by the employer at 30% - A training fund tax at 1% of the basic payroll of employees.